 With a little common sense and the right tools, anyone can dye their hair at home.
 After choosing your hairstyle and gathering all of the above items, you’ll be ready to start.
 Leave yourself plenty of time, especially if it’s the first time you are dying your hair.

-Step 1Do a test strip.
 This is the first and most important step.
-Always make a small test trip on your hair so that there are no surprises at the end and no expensive trips to the salon.
+Always make a small test strip on your hair so that there are no surprises at the end and no expensive trips to the salon.
 In addition to testing the color, you’ll also be testing the time it takes for you to get your hair to its desired color.

 If your dye kit involves mixing a powder and a liquid, try to mix only what you need to do the test strip.
 Otherwise, the chemical process will not last long enough to do your whole head later.
 Remember that the color on the box is not a guaranteed result of the color your hair will be.

-Step 2Style your hair as you normally would.
-It may seem odd, but style your hair as you normally would before applying the dye, whether that’s curling, straightening, or blow drying it.
+It may seem odd, but style your hair as you normally would before applying the dye, whether that’s curling, straightening, or blow-drying it.
 That way, you’ll have a better idea of which strands to dye.

 Do not apply in thick sections!!!
 Try to keep your highlights to the width of a shoelace.
 If you want to vary the width of your highlights, you can, but don’t go thicker than two times the size of your smallest highlight.
 Start with the hair that is closest to your face, then work towards the back of your head.